Neo-Zeng/hugo-site/content/post/welcome/index.md

 ---
 title: Welcome to my homepage
 subtitle: This is a more personal self-introduction.
 We know the first impression is important.
-This post will help you know more about myself.
+This post will help you know more about me.

 # Summary for listings and search engines
 summary: This is a more personal self-introduction.
 We know the first impression is important.
-This post will help you know more about myself.
+This post will help you know more about me.

 # Link this post with a project
 projects: []